junaidsiddiqi/recipe_manager_project/README.md

 **Launch the mySQL database**

-Run the mySQL files in the backend folder to establish a connection
+-Run the mySQL files in the backend folder to establish a connection

 *Navigate to the backend directory in VSCode using the command:*

-cd backend
+> cd backend

 *Install required dependencies for Flask backend:*

-pip install flask mysql-connector-python
+> pip install flask mysql-connector-python

 *Start the backend server:*

-python app.py
+> python app.py

 **Backend runs at: http://localhost:5000**

 *Navigate to the frontend directory:*

-cd frontend
+> cd frontend

-*Install required dependencies for Node.js frontend:* npm install
+*Install required dependencies for Node.js frontend:*
+> npm install

 *Or install individually:*
-npm install express
+> npm install express
-npm install axios
+> npm install axios
-npm install ejs
+> npm install ejs

 *Start the frontend server:*
-node server.js
+> node server.js
 **Frontend runs at: http://localhost:8080**

 ---